 Have technical, network access difficulties?

 Spot On High Speed Wi-Fi Internet offers account holders to opportunity activate MAC authentication which allows you to be logged in continuously for a period of up to 365 days.
 When you turn on your computer, you will already be logged onto the Internet.
-Go to the “Customer Registration and Service Portal link” to set up MAC authentication.
+Go to the “Customer Registration and Service Portal” to set up MAC authentication.
 This link appears after you log in.
 You can MAC authenticate for up to 365 days.
 If you MAC authenticate and need to make changes to your account, you will need to call customer service for assistance.
-More information about MAC authentication can be found on our website.
+To view detailed instructions on where to locate your MAC address, click here.

 Macintosh computers with PowerMac (or greater) 32 MB of RAM 10BaseT Ethernet connection Mac OS 7.6.1 (or later).